SudoPub/Pub-Storyboard-React/README.md

 # Pub-Flow-React

-:dove: The Workflow React Component for Pub
+The Workflow React Component for Pub